johnwhoyou/particle-simulator/README.md

 1. Clone the repository to your local machine.
 2. Ensure that you have CMake installed (at least version 3.14).
 3. Ensure that you have the `vcpkg` package manager installed in your Visual Studio environment.
 This can be checked using the Visual Studio installer.
-4. Once the project is open in VS, open a Developer Powershell terminal and enter the command `vcpkg integrate install` to enable library linking.
-5. Enter the command `vcpkg install` to install the following dependencies required by the project:
+4. Enter the command `vcpkg install` to install the following dependencies required by the project:
 	- imgui
 	- SDL2
 	- SDL2-Image
 	- libpng
 	- zlib
+5. Once the project is open in VS, open a Developer Powershell terminal and enter the command `vcpkg integrate install` to enable library linking.
 6. Build the project.
 7. Run the project by running the `Main.cpp` file or the `ParticleSimulatorApp` executable that will appear on the Startup Item dropdown.
 Make sure to use the Local Machine x64-Debug configuration.

 ## Important Note
-The single-threaded and multi-threaded implementations of the project can be found in separate branches.
-The single-threaded version is in branch main, while the other is in branch multithreaded.
+The source code for the C++ Client and Java Server can be found in separate branches.
+The C++ Client is in branch client, while the Java Server is in branch server.